0xCGonzalo/HtB-Write-Ups/Machines/Devel/WriteUp.md

 * OS is Windows 7 Enterprise
 * OS Version 6.1.7600
-* Don't have anyone Hotfix done
+* OS has no anyone Hotfix done

 Then, a quickly search in Google gives some one results, you wanna see the results relationated with "*afd.sys*":

 <p align="center"><img src="https://user-images.githubusercontent.com/43796175/107424736-02fea100-6aec-11eb-9759-3a1110216d4d.jpg"></p>

-The vulnerability make reference to the Ancillary Function Driver (AFD) supports Windows sockets applications and is contained in the afd.sys file.
+The vulnerability make reference to the [Ancillary Function Driver](https://file.info/windows/afd_sys.html) (AFD) supports Windows sockets applications and is contained in the afd.sys file.
 The afd.sys driver runs in kernel mode and manages the Winsock TCP/IP communications protocol.

 An elevation of privilege vulnerability exists where the AFD improperly validates input passed from user mode to the kernel.